New York State Department of Environmental Conservation: DEC Police

-The New York State Department of Environmental Conservation Police (NYSDEC Police), is the law enforcement agency of the department.
-NYS Environmental Conservation Officers are New York State police officers.
-As the uniformed law enforcement representatives of the Department of Environmental Conservation, environmental conservation police are responsible for the enforcement of the environmental laws and regulations of New York and for the detection and investigation of suspected violations.
+The New York State Department of Environmental Conservation Police (NYSDEC Police) serves as the primary uniformed law enforcement arm of the department.
+Environmental Conservation Officers (ECOs) are law enforcement officers with full police authority in New York State.
+They are tasked with enforcing New York's environmental laws and regulations, as well as investigating potential violations.

-Environmental Conservation Officers focus their efforts on Environmental Conservation Law (ECL) enforcement although they are empowered to enforce all laws of the state.
-Their mission includes two areas: fish & wildlife, and environmental quality.
-Enforcing fish & wildlife laws include investigating complaints of poaching, the illegal sale of wildlife, and checking hunters, fishermen, trappers, and commercial fishermen (lobsters, clams, bait fish, food fish) for compliance.
-Enforcing environmental quality laws often includes investigating timber thefts, water pollution, improper use or application of pesticides, commercial vehicles producing excessive emissions, wetland degradation, illegal mining, and almost any area that affects air, land, or water quality violations.
+Environmental Conservation Officers primarily focus on enforcing Environmental Conservation Law (ECL), although they have the authority to uphold all state laws.
+Their mission covers two main areas: fish & wildlife and environmental quality.
+In the realm of fish & wildlife, they investigate poaching, the illegal sale of wildlife, and ensure compliance among hunters, fishermen, trappers, and commercial fishermen (such as those involved in lobster, clam, bait fish, and food fish industries).
+In terms of environmental quality, their duties often include investigating timber theft, water pollution, improper pesticide use, excessive emissions from commercial vehicles, wetland degradation, illegal mining, and other violations that impact air, land, or water quality.